Chef-Ski/Chef-Ski/README.md

-- 👋 Hi, I’m Chef-Ski (@skionchain on X)
+- 👋 Hi, I’m Chef-Ski
 - 👀 I’m interested in the Blockchain and Web Developement.
 - 🌱 I’m currently learning cryptography and blockchain developement

-- 📫 Contact me on twitter @skionchain
+- 📫 Contact me on twitter @officalchefski@gmail.com
 - ⚡ Fun fact: Im not a fun guy.

 <!---